The law when a collective agreement (between a union and your employer) changes your contract

 My contract doesn’t refer to a collective agreement.
 Is the change still binding?

-It does not necessarily need to be written into your contract for your union to be able to negotiate contract changes on your behalf.
-Trade unions can agree contract changes for employees when it’s an ‘implied term’ of the contract that your employer normally agrees contract changes with a trade union.
+It does not necessarily need to be expressly written into your contract for your union to be able to negotiate contract changes on your behalf.
+Trade unions can agree changes to contractual terms for employees when it is an `implied term’ of the contract that your employer normally agrees changes to contractual terms with a trade union.

 This is a complicated area of law, and if you want to challenge a contract change on this basis, we recommend that you seek specialist advice.
 As a starting point, you could speak to ACAS.